You are listening to the Sean Hannity Radio Show Podcast.

 After Watergate, 75% of the American people trusted the American media.

-Now it's down into the teens and it may even go into the single digits, depending on who you voted for.
+Now it's down into the teens, and it may even go into the single digits depending on who you voted for.

-So that's part of the problem that we don't know who to trust.
+So that's part of the problem: that we don't know who to trust.

-We can't trust our media, and we can't trust our government officials, and that's a scary time for an American citizen right now when you can't trust those two major institutions.
+And that's a scary time for an American citizen right now when you can't trust those two major institutions.

-Well what did you think about that case?
+And me, what did you think about that case?

-And what do you think overall about institutions that are funded with millions and millions of dollars for the very purpose like every word you're saying now on this radio show is being monitored by people that are being paid for the very distinct purpose of finding one thing that they deem i offensive or politically incorrect?
+And what do you think overall about institutions that are funded with millions and millions of dollars for the very purpose, like every word you're saying now on this radio show is being monitored by people that are being paid for the very distinct purpose of finding one thing that they deem offensive or politically incorrect?

 No, it's not myself.